Susan Hoffman Fishman B+W Photo.jpg

 SUSAN HOFFMAN FISHMAN

-Susan Hoffman Fishman is a mixed-media painter, environmental artist and arts writer who has exhibited widely throughout the United States, including at the William Benton Museum, University of Connecticut (Storrs, CT); New Britain Museum of American Art (New Britain, CT); Stand4 Gallery, (Brooklyn, NY); Alternative Museum (NYC); New York Hall of Science (Bronx, NY); Yale University (New Haven, CT; National Aquarium (Baltimore, Md); Nurture/Nature Center (Easton, PA), and numerous others.
+Susan Hoffman Fishman is a mixed-media painter, environmental artist and arts writer who has exhibited widely throughout the United States, including at the William Benton Museum, University of Connecticut (Storrs, CT); New Britain Museum of American Art (New Britain, CT); Stand4 Gallery, (Brooklyn, NY); Alternative Museum (NYC); Wheaton College (Norton, MA); New York Hall of Science (Bronx, NY); Yale University (New Haven, CT); National Aquarium (Baltimore, Md); Nurture/Nature Center (Easton, PA), and numerous others.

 Articles, interviews and reviews of Fishman’s work have appeared in Burning Worlds: Climate Change in Art & Literature, a publication of the Chicago Review of Books; The Washington Post, Art Spiel, Sci/Art Magazine, The Center for Sustainable Practice in the Arts, The Hartford Courant, Artists and Climate Change and numerous others.